 Carolina troops that also defended the Shenandoah Valley.
 Both monuments will be

 identical in appearance, and placed together will be a fitting tribute to the fact that we are Sister States.
-Fundraising for the North Carolina monument will be spearheaded by The Robert E. Lee Confederate Heritage Association.
+Fundraising for the North Carolina monument was spearheaded by The Robert E. Lee Confederate Heritage Association.

-Lee-Jackson Memorial Park is proud to be the new home for the Pitt County Confederate Monument which was taken down in 2020.
-In April of 2024 the County Board donated the monument to Valor Memorial Park of Davidson, N.C. with the stipulation that it could be placed on display there or at Lee-Jackson Memorial Park.
-We are proud to have partnered with Valor Memorial Park to display this beautiful monument.
-The monument will face back towards its home just as many soldiers from Pitt County did during the many battles they fought on Virginia soil until the survivors were able to return home after the surrender at Appomattox.
-We plan to re-dedicate this monument at Lee-Jackson Memorial Park on November 16, 2024
+Lee-Jackson Memorial Park was chosen as the new home for the Pitt County Confederate Monument which was taken down in 2020.
+In April of 2024 the County Board donated the monument to Valor Memorial Park of Davidson, N.C. with the stipulation that it could be placed on display there or at Lee-Jackson Memorial Park as a joint effort.
+Currently, out of respect for outside litigation seeking to restore the monument to its original site, it has not been reinstalled.
+We intend that the monument will face back towards its home just as many soldiers from Pitt County did during the many battles they fought on Virginia soil until the survivors were able to return home after the surrender at Appomattox.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.